Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

-Meta-signaling helps point at why analogy-making is so powerful.
+Meta-signaling helps point at why exaptation through analogy-making is so powerful.
 We humans build mechanisms that do a lot of heavy lifting: tool-making technologies, and yes, reputation systems to enforce cooperation.
-When we can co-opt existing systems to perform analogous tasks \cite{villani-an-agent-based-model-of-exaptive-processes-2007}, we save ourselves the effort of both \textit{building} and \textit{maintaining} a separate system.
+When we can co-opt existing systems \cite{villani-an-agent-based-model-of-exaptive-processes-2007}, we save ourselves the effort of both \textit{building} and \textit{maintaining} a separate system.
 But here, something extra special is happening.
-The innovation was not simply horizontal--repurposing a technology for an analogous purpose--but vertical--repurposing a technology for the analogous purpose \textit{of maintaining itself}.
-The slippage not only allows the system to perform a new task, but it also keeps it functioning at performing its old task.
-This vertical co-optation: tools used for tool-making, compilers written in the very programming languages that they compile, is not confined to this particular instance, and seems to be at the root of leaps in complexity \cite{hofstadter-godel-escher-bach-an-eternal-golden-braid-1979}.
+The innovation was not simply horizontal -- repurposing a technology for an analogous purpose -- but vertical -- repurposing a technology for the analogous purpose \textit{of maintaining itself}.
+The slippage not only allows the system to perform a new task, but it also enhances its performance on its old task.
+This vertical co-optation is extra powerful because it sets up a positive feedback loop: enhancements to the system lead to further enhancements, since the system `gives back' to itself.
+For instance, in the case where tools are used for tool-making, advances in tool-making technology not only lead to better tools, but better tool-making tools, which in turn could lead to \emph{even better} tools.
+The same goes for compilers written in the language that they compile.
+For this reason, vertical co-optation seems to be at the root of leaps in complexity \cite{hofstadter-godel-escher-bach-an-eternal-golden-braid-1979}.